LarsDu/simple_flutter_audio_recorder/lib/README.md

 - [ ] Add next file and previous file buttons
 - [ ] Fill negative space in the app
 - [ ] Make a more visually appealing
-- [ ] Get Tensorflow lite model running for simple speech recognition on device.
+- [ ] Consider creating DeepSpeech REST api for custom cloud speech recognition
+- [ ] Voice filters